aphelyon/Voting-Process/README.md

 ## Read Me!
 0. This repo should only contain source code.
-No binaries, executables, or other large files.
+No binaries, databases (please don't push the database), or other large files.

 1. Tentative Source Control: Clone the repo locally and create your own branch.
 Push changes to your branch and make pull requests as needed.
 How pull requests are accepted is to be determined.